Lewis Katz School of Medicine: Year 1

-A doctoring course running throughout the curriculum enables students to learn the basics of history-taking, physical exam skills and professionalism.
-The course uses clinical cases to integrate the teaching and evaluation of clinical skills with the basic science concepts in each of the blocks, and utilizes the William Maul Measey Institute for Clinical Simulation and Patient Safety to aid learning through interactive clinical scenarios.
-Faculty preceptors provide individualized mentoring and career advising.
+A doctoring course running throughout the preclinical curriculum enables students to learn the basics of history-taking, physical exam skills, and professionalism.
+The course uses clinical cases to integrate the teaching and evaluation of clinical skills with the basic science concepts in each of the blocks.
+Students learn these skills with the help of clinician preceptors who provide individualized real-time observational feedback as well as longitudinal mentoring and career advising.

 Year 2

 Year 2 focuses on the causes, mechanisms, identification and treatment of major human diseases.
 The second year is divided into 5 blocks: